 Yes.
 Essentially what happened was there was another boy there who didn’t like me at all so he decided to set me up.
 He told one of the priests he’d seen me masturbating.
 And this was a known evil, something you should never do.
 It wasn’t true, but he told the priest that.

 I was about eight, yes.
 I didn’t know anything about masturbating.
-I was totally innocent… Anyway, so late, late one night—we slept in a big dormitory with all the other boys—and late one night the priest came in and really roughly pulled me out of bed.
+I was totally innocent.
+Anyway, so late, late one night—we slept in a big dormitory with all the other boys—the priest came in and really roughly pulled me out of bed.
 He brought me down the stairs, he brought me down the hall, and he brought me to this room where there was this bearded guy.
 I didn’t know what was going on.
 It took me a long time to figure out what role these people played.
 It turns out that the guy with the beard who was wearing a beanie and a black suit was a mohel.
 A Jewish circumciser.

-Yeah...
+Yeah.
 It was horrible.
 That’s how I went through my life until my 40s, when I had corrective surgery.
 I’m one of the few people who’s qualified to speak to what’s it like to be intact, then circumcised, then intact again.
 For any man who’s circumcised and says there’s no difference, he doesn’t know what the hell he’s talking about.
-Since I’ve had restoration surgery my sex life has improved 1000%.
+Since I’ve had restoration surgery my sex life has improved 1,000 percent.
 There’s no comparison.
-It’s like going from black and white vision to colour vision.
+It’s like going from black and white vision to color vision.